kokkonisg/simple_MIPS_processor/README.md

 # Simple MIPS processor

-Designed a single-cycle MIPS processor that can execute a set of pre-defined instructions stored in a [ROM](<Verilog Source/program.txt>).
+As a class project (Low-Level HW Digital Systems I), designed a single-cycle MIPS processor that can execute a set of pre-defined instructions stored in a [ROM](<Verilog Source/program.txt>).

 Each submodule shown in the datapath bellow can be found in the Verilog Source directory.